brainandforce/Electrum.jl/CONTRIBUTING.md

 ### Comments and documentation

-All functions and structs must have an associated docstring explaining the purpose of the code, *even if the struct or method is not exported.*
+All functions and structs must have an associated docstring explaining the purpose of the code, *even if the struct or method is not exported.* For internal methods and structs, please prefix them with the module name in the docstring.

 It's better to be verbose about what's going on with your code.
 Even if a remark seems obvious, feel free to leave it in.

 Comments are generally placed above the lines that they refer to.
+Inline comments are fine, this is just the pattern that's been used consistently in the code.

 ### Type parameters of newly defined types